 The Ethel Treble and F. Louis Barber Travelling Scholarship

-Awarded to the graduate of Victoria College with highest overall A standing who intends to pursue postgraduate studies in the Faculty of Information Studies of the University of Toronto.
+Award terms: Awarded to a graduate of Victoria College with high overall A standing who intends to pursue postgraduate studies in the Faculty of Information Studies of the University of Toronto.
+Formerly named The Teça May Court and George Alexander Court Scholarship.

 The Helen Muriel and Doris Elizabeth Hubbert Award